General Foundations of Number

 • Students gain operational awareness by developing and using algorithms in real-world problem-solving situations.

-Oral communication between students is fundamental to all years of study.
+Oral communication between students is fundamental.

 Students need to talk about mathematical concepts and their understanding of them, either with other students or with a teacher.